-A second right is to be given a childhood that fosters a pure and sacred environment surrounding sexuality, gender, love, and marriage.
+Second, all children have the sacred right to experience a childhood that fosters a pure and sacred environment surrounding sexuality, gender, love, and marriage.
 Destroying a child’s sexual purity is a crime against that child’s heart and future.
 That destruction could be caused by rape, incest, pornography, sex trafficking, induced or supported gender confusion, hypersexualization, or other factors.
 In all cases, the theft of purity and innocence is a spiritual and physical tragedy.

 It is true that not every child sees these rights fulfilled.
+Some children lost their parents and had to be adopted.
 But unfortunate happenstance is very different from the normalization of systems in which the child is denied these fundamental rights because of the personal desires of adults.

 It is my belief that God created human beings as sacred individuals who are meant to grow in love, and then marry as husband and wife, have children, raise a family, and then, when old age comes, move to a spirit world where they are once more young and fit.
 In that realm, love reigns supreme.
 As their children and grandchildren eventually join them there, family relations deepen and grow into true friendships.

 If we examine the history of the world, the most important element that has been lacking is the quality of love in the human heart.
 This is why it is so vital for humanity to focus on that realm of spiritual growth—the internal realm of love that will resolve so much of the suffering of humans.